-Well… let’s be honest.
-When I added “roast” to my grocery list, I knew nothing more than the tastiest and most tender roasts are often the ones with more fat.
-So thanks to my culinary friend, the internet, I found that the healthiest roast cut is a “round” roast.
+The only thing I knew about roasts, however, was that the tastiest and most tender roasts are often the ones with more fat.
+So thanks to my culinary friend, the internet, I discovered the healthiest roast cut is a “round” roast.
 Round beef options: eye of round, top round, or bottom round.

 The grocer determined my choice by what they had in stock… top round.

-What I also didn’t know was that beef top round roasts lack fat and marbling which makes it moderately tough.
+Apparently my mom and grandma chose the fatty, melt in your mouth kind of roast.
+Me, on the other hand, going for a healthier version was completely oblivious to the fact that beef top round roasts lack fat and marbling which makes it moderately tough.
 Therefore, I was a little baffled when I pulled the roast from the slow cooker.
-I was waiting for it to fall apart.
-Instead, I removed the whole roast and sliced it.
-And it was delicious and tender!
+It didn’t fall apart.
+Instead, I removed the whole roast and had to slice it.

 So here it is…